Front Yard of Bricks: Fans embrace Indy 500 traditions - WHIZ News

-INDIANAPOLIS (AP) — The navigation system advises taking a right on Meridien at Monument Circle in downtown Indianapolis.
-But there is no Meridien Street and so round and round you go past the memorial for soldiers and sailors until you realize Meridien has been replaced by Dixon Drive.
+INDIANAPOLIS (AP) — The navigation system advises taking a right on Meridian at Monument Circle in downtown Indianapolis.
+But there is no Meridian Street and so round and round you go past the memorial for soldiers and sailors until you realize Meridian has been replaced by Dixon Drive.

 All downtown Indianapolis streets have been renamed, in fact, for each of the 33 drivers in the Indianapolis 500.
 Residents across the city have been counting down to Sunday’s race for weeks and many enthusiastically entered the “Spectacle of Homes” contest meant to spark civic pride.